andyly25/KafkaPractice/README.md

 # setting up Confluent with docker
+Note, not full project code is posted here, just all of the main files that I had made changes in.
+Also note this is assuming you are running code mainly on Windows with Command Prompt

 ## installing docker desktop
 - make sure you have latest Windows 10 update (can take hours)